Teaching Fellows Program

 3. an outline of how you will research the impact of your project;

-4. a plan outlining possible professional development activities in teaching you will provide in your Faculty (e.g., consultations, workshops, community of practice);
+4. a plan outlining possible professional development activities in teaching you will provide (e.g., consultations, workshops, community of practice);

 5. a detailed budget;